OctoPrint/OctoPrint-FirmwareUpdater/README.md

 | SAM          | bossac         |
 | STM32        | stm32flash     |

-#### Special Note for SKR STM32 Boards
+#### Special Note for the SKR Pro v1.1 STM32 Board
-It seems that SKR have included a custom bootloader which enables their STM32-based boards (SKR Pro v1.1 and SKR Mini E3) to be flashed using the same copy-and-reset procedure as their LPC1768-based boards.  **Please follow the LPC1768 instructions for SKR STM32 boards.**
+It seems that SKR have included a custom bootloader which enables their STM32-based SKR Pro v1.1 to be flashed using the same copy-and-reset procedure as their LPC1768-based boards.  **Please follow the LPC1768 instructions for an SKR Pro v1.1 board.**

 Plugin settings vary depending on the flashing tool and are documented below.